 MY SEARCH INVENTION DEFIED THE NORM

-I decided to create a tool to help site visitors become aware of the unconscious criteria (i.e. not just the information, but the subconscious, essential criteria they needed met) they needed and be led directly to the page(s) that offered the exact answers they sought.
+I decided to create a tool to help site visitors become aware of the unconscious criteria (i.e. not just the information, but the intuitive essential criteria they needed met) they needed and be led directly to the page(s) that offered the exact answers they sought.
 And in 1996, no one else was thinking this way.

 For those who chose to use Hobbes, this would keep them on the site and help them become buyers or satisfied visitors.
 It would also cause companies to do their homework to learn what visitors truly needed and add those responses to their sites.